Frequently Asked Questions

 2. Connect with a social worker at a licensed child placing agency (LCPA), who will complete your family’s adoption preparation assessment (home study), which will include various background checks, financial and medical information, along with biographical information and preferences regarding types of children you may be interested in adopting.

 3. Become Recommended to Adopt.
 By becoming Recommended you will:

 Be invited to adoption Meet & Greet events!
 These are fun and interactive ways for prospective parents to meet kids in foster care who have a plan of adoption.

-Have access to our Adoption Connection Portal where you can view the Child Summaries of both Legally Free and TPR pending children.
+Have access to our Parent Portal where you can view the Child Summaries of both Legally Free and TPR-pending children.